VakeWorks/SovScaDesDisMaLOps/docs/2025/src/model.md

 ## Abstract Machine Models  <img src="./images/UnderConstructionWarningGeekByDominiqueChappard_OpenClipArt.png" width="100" align="right" alt="Under Construction">

-- efficiency of an algorithm is analysed using an abstract model of computation or an *abstract machine model (AMM)*
+- Efficiency of an algorithm is analysed using an abstract model of computation or an *abstract machine model (AMM)*
 - Such a model allows the designer of an algorithm to ignore many hardware details of the machine on which the algorithm will be run,
    - while retaining enough details to characterize the efficiency of the algorithm,
       - in terms of taking less time to complete successfully or
-      - requiring minimal resources such as number of processors or computers.
+      - requiring less resources, eg., number of processors or computers.
-- We will see two main models of computation:
-  - *sequential random-access machine (SRAM) model*
-  - *parallel random-access machine (PRAM) model*

 <iframe src="https://en.wikipedia.org/wiki/Abstract_machine" height="500" width="100%" title="Abstract Machine Model"></iframe>